Josephs History, Family Crest & Coats of Arms

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)

 Contemporary Notables of the name Josephs (post 1700) +

 - Samuel Josephs, American politician, Member of Pennsylvania State House of Representatives from Philadelphia County, 1862-74

-- Lauri Josephs, American Democrat politician, Alternate Delegate to Democratic National Convention from Texas, 1980
+- Lauri Josephs, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Texas, 1980

 Related Stories +

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 Motto: Cas ni charo y wlad a'i mago